Transparency – Guidance for Clients

 - Professionals – Solicitors or other practicing lawyers;

 - Licensed access – Authorised licensed access clients are those persons and organisations and/or their members and/or their or their members’ employees (as the case may be) who have from time to time been approved as such by the Bar Standards Board.
-See Bar Council document on licensed access regulations.
+See Bar Standards document on licensed access regulations.

 - Public access – members of the public who need legal services within one of our specialised areas and wish to instruct a barrister under the Public Access scheme.
-Further details are avaialble in the Bar Council’s Guidance.
+Further details are available in the Bar Council’s Guidance.